 From London to Tokyo to New York, the trendiest city hotels get the blend of service and style just right.
 And if you’re heading over to Western Australia and looking for a home away from home, we’ve got you covered.
 Featuring a mix of heritage buildings and gorgeous new builds, our guide to the best boutique hotels in Perth, Australia will have you relaxing in no time.

-You may also be interested in our guide to the best boutique hotels in Melbourne.
+You may also be interested in our guide to the best boutique hotels in Melbourne and Sydney.

 Plus, be sure to get in the groove as you explore with our Aussie playlist, curated by a creative local.